DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 ```bash
 cd linux-5.17.7/
 ```
-5. Make sure that the kernel tree is clean.
+5. Make sure that the kernel tree is clean:
 ```bash
 make mrproper
 ```

 #### Configuring the kernel

-Fortunately, the default config will almost work.
-First, you need to apply the default config.
+Fortunately, the default config should work.
+First, you need to apply it:

 ```bash
 make defconfig ARCH=um